last-genius/UCU_Rust_Course/rust_2/homework.md

     |---main.src
 ```

-Feel free to experiment (once again!), although you probably are going to
+Feel free to experiment (once again!), adding some more options from `man tree` or
+customizing it to your liking.
+Although you probably are going to have to split the
-have to split the argument parsing functionality and directory recursing functionality
+argument parsing functionality and directory recursing functionality
 into different functions for sure!

 #### Bonus: `find`